olgahan/olgahan.github.io/_pages/cv.md

 <p>
   📄 <a href="/assets/pdf/Olgahan_CV8.13.pdf" target="_blank" rel="noopener noreferrer">
-    Open the PDF in a new tab.
+    Open as PDF in a new tab.
   </a>
 </p>